-SWIG invites students and employees in the field of water sensor research to design a poster summarising their work.
-This is an opportunity for researchers within the water and environmental sectors to showcase their scientific talents and innovative thinking.
+SWIG invites students and employees in the field of water sensors to design a poster summarising their research or development work.
+This is an opportunity for researchers and new staff within the water and environmental sectors to showcase their scientific talents and innovative thinking.

-The SWIG Early Career Researcher Prize is intended to raise awareness of technological development and novel applications related to water measurements and thereby promote innovation in sensor research and commercial application.
-The competition is open to all ‘early career researchers’ to include undergraduate and postgraduate students either in full time education or within the first 4 years of employment within their area of expertise.
+The SWIG Early Career Poster Prize is intended to raise awareness of technological development and novel applications related to water measurements and thereby promote innovation in sensor research and commercial application.
+The competition is open to all ‘early career researchers’ to include students either in full time education or within the first 5 years of employment within their area of expertise.

 Posters should be submitted as high resolution pdf files, in A1 portrait size and format, and related to the topic of sensing the water environment.
-The subject may be experimental or theoretical in nature but must be based on original research.
+The subject may be a practical application, experimental research or development but must be based on original research.
 Posters should contain a short abstract (max 150 words) which provides a summary of the work.

-The authors of all posters passing to the final judging phase will have their posters printed and displayed at the WWEM exhibition on 21st and 22nd November 2018 and the top 3 will be required to give a short presentation on their work on the 21st November, as part of the conference programme.
-The winner will be judged on the poster and presentation and the winner announced at a gala dinner at WWEM on 12th October 2022.
+The authors of all posters passing to the final judging phase will be invited to bring their posters to be displayed at the WWEM exhibition on 12-13th October 2022 and the top 3 will be required to record a short presentation on their work and give a short presentation at WWEM on the 12th October 2022.
+The winner will be judged on the poster and presentation at WWEM and the winner announced at a gala dinner at WWEM on 12th October 2022.

 Gala Dinner attendance for the top 3 candidates will be funded by WWEM and travel expenses (within the UK mainland) for the top 3 candidates will be funded by SWIG.